FriendsOfAdonis/friendsofadonis.github.io/content/docs/shopkeeper/payment_methods.md

 });
 ```

-If the card is verified successfully, you may pass the `paymentMethod.id` to your Laravel application and process a [single charge](#simple-charge).
+If the card is verified successfully, you may pass the `paymentMethod.id` to your Adonis application and process a [single charge](#simple-charge).

 ## Retrieving Payment Methods

-The `paymentMethods` method on the billable model instance returns a collection of `Laravel\Cashier\PaymentMethod` instances:
+The `paymentMethods` method on the billable model instance returns a list of Shopkeeper's `PaymentMethod` instances:

 ```ts
 const paymentMethods = await user.paymentMethods()